-While I was walking towards the house ruins and around it, I saw lots of foxgloves which looks pretty but can kill you as its poisonous.
+While I was walking towards the house ruins and around it, I saw lots of foxgloves which look pretty but can kill you as it’s poisonous.
 So, don’t touch that.

-Around the house, there was lots of glass, thorns, debris, trees and plants overgrowing and crumbling foundations.
+Around the house, there were lots of glass, thorns, debris, trees, and plants overgrowing and crumbling foundations.
 So, just keep an eye out.

 Although it seems to be a ‘thing’ to go at night to look out for ghosts, you wouldn’t get me in there for a million pounds.

-It’s not safe and as I saw lot’s makeshift beds, needles and beer cans about.
+It’s not safe and as I saw lots’ of makeshift beds, needles, and beer cans about.
 It may be that someone has made a home there at night, you really don’t know what you’ll find.
 So, I’d stay clear!